centre-for-humanities-computing/stormtrooper/docs/prompting.rst

 Prompting in stormtrooper uses a templating approach, where the .format() method is called on prompts to insert labels and data.

-A zero-shot prompt for an instruct Llama model like Stable Beluga would look something like this (this is the default):
+A zero-shot prompt for an instruct Llama model like Stable Beluga or for ChatGPT would look something like this (this is the default):

 .. code-block:: python